konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 ### Publishing a version

-Publishing a version will change the `Service` attached to the version's entrypoint to change its name.
-The `Service` will be renamed to `active-entrypoint` so that the cluster ingress is tied to it.
-This means that a published version will have its entrypoint linked to a cluster ingress making it reachable from the outside.
+Publishing a version will change the `Service` name attached to the version's entrypoint.
+The `Service` will be renamed to `active-entrypoint` so that the cluster ingress is linked to it.
+This means that the published version will have its entrypoint linked to a cluster ingress making it reachable from the outside.

 Only one version can be public at a time, and if you try to publish a version while another version is published it will result in a change in the published versions.